zacharee/InstallWithOptions/README.md

 Special permissions, like All Files Access, or special access, like Accessibility Services, will not be automatically granted or enabled.

+### Why does setting the installer package name not work?
+In Android 14, Google restricted what the shell user (ADB) is allowed to do in terms of specifying who installed an app.
+ADB is allowed to set the installer package field, but not the originating package field anymore.

+There isn't a workaround for this, unfortunately.
+If your workflow depended on the originating package being set to a custom value, it won't work on Android 14 or later.

 # Screenshots
 <img src="https://github.com/user-attachments/assets/ce04ade4-a0f6-4a87-bd1c-f72c2e9fbd22" width="400"></img>
 <img src="https://github.com/user-attachments/assets/95834de4-b657-4024-b2e4-50e0df3cda36" width="400"></img>